 Registry Virtualization in Windows Vista onwards

-Starting with Windows Vista, the Registry has been Virtualized, and hence unlike XP, does not tend to suffer from bloat.
+Starting with Windows Vista, along with File Virtualization, the Registry too has been Virtualized, and hence unlike Windows XP, does not tend to suffer from bloat.
 The same has been continued in Windows 7.

 In Windows Vista and later, the UAC utilizes the Registry Virtualization Feature, to redirect attempts to write to subkeys of